nrkressin123/aohrsi_final/README.md

 - Produces polygon features representing predicted roof footprints.
 - Saves regularized output polygons and an evaluation report.

+Within the green roof identification workflow, this script should be ran first.
+To run this script, first create a 'data' folder wherever your data directory is.
+Then, ensure that you a satellite image file titled 'basel_img1.tif' within your data directory.
+Further, for the model to read your training data, you also require a file titled 'building_footprints_img1.json' within the data directory.
+The script will predict building footprints based off of the satellite image and training data.
+The data files we used are available in [Sciebo] (https://uni-muenster.sciebo.de/s/JY9GKtNxNJ9s5Cw).
+The script will output 2 files: a predicted building footprints file titled 'predicted_blds.geojson' and a regularized version titled 'predicted_blds_regularized.geojson', both into the 'data' folder.

-  *To check how well it worked, we use several metrics: accuracy tells us how many pixels were correctly labeled; IoU checks how much the predicted rooftops overlap with the real ones;
+*To check how well the model performed, we use several metrics: accuracy tells us how many pixels were correctly labeled; IoU checks how much the predicted rooftops overlap with the real ones;
 Dice is similar but a bit more forgiving; and Boundary IoU focuses on how well the edges of the roofs were captured.
 These help evaluate the precision of the segmentation.